Laureates of the L’Oréal-UNESCO For Women in Science International Award

 Laureate 2003 for LATIN AMERICA AND THE CARIBBEANProfessor at Argentine National Research Council, Buenos Aires (Argentina).

 For her theoretical studies on novel forms of carbon.

 Ana Maria LOPEZ COLOMÉ

-Laureate 2002 LATIN AMERICA AND THE CARIBBEANProfessor of biochemestry at the Institute of Cellular Physiology, National Autonomous University, Mexico City ( Mexico ).
+Laureate 2002 for LATIN AMERICA AND THE CARIBBEANProfessor of biochemestry at the Institute of Cellular Physiology, National Autonomous University, Mexico City (Mexico).

 For her discoveries of the molecular pathways involved in vision and pathological alterations.

-Laureate 2002 ASIA AND THE PACIFICProfessor at All India Institute of Medical Sciences, New Delhi - Former Founder Head of Department of Biotechnology at the All India Institute of Medical Sciences ( India ).
+Laureate 2002 for ASIA AND THE PACIFICProfessor at All India Institute of Medical Sciences, New Delhi - Former Founder Head of Department of Biotechnology at the All India Institute of Medical Sciences (India).